 There are plenty of Wellington hotels to choose from.
 Here are a few options of where to stay in Wellington, ones we love and have enjoyed staying at.

-If you have a bit more time you should also head out to Petone (train, bus, drive) where another foodie mecca awaits– but that would be a whole other guide!
+If you have a bit more time you should also head out to Petone (train, bus, drive) where another foodie mecca awaits– but that would be a whole other guide which you can find here!

 Wellington is a great place to explore.
 Lots to do and see – plus the people are lovely and friendly.